gshivg/newLaravel/README.md

 This is my first Laravel project.
-It is an instagram clone, made by following coder's tape tutorial on freeCodeCamp.
+It is an instagram clone, made by following Coder's Tape tutorial on freeCodeCamp.